scrapy-plugins/scrapy-playwright/README.md

 default by the specific browser you're using, set the Scrapy user agent to `None`.

-## Receiving the Page object in the callback
+## Receiving Page objects in callbacks

 Specifying a non-False value for the `playwright_include_page` `meta` key for a request will result in the corresponding `playwright.async_api.Page` object